websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-task-node-reference.md

 ## Assignments

 Workflow tasks are completed by a user.
 Assignments make sure the right users can access the tasks.
 You can choose how you want to configure your assignments.
+Assignments can be added to:

+* Specific roles
-You can choose to add assignments to specific roles, to multiple roles of a role type (organization, site, or regular role types), to the asset creator, to resource actions, or to specific users.
+* Multiple roles of a role type (organization, site, or regular role types)
+* Asset creator
+* Resource actions
+* Specific users

 Additionally, you can write a script to define the assignment.
 For an example, see the `single-approver-definition-scripted-assignment.xml`.

 ```xml
 <assignments>